Philip-21/Go-Microservice/broker-service/readme.md

 #### The Broker Service processes each request sent by the frontend and sends a response back to it.
+it receives request from the client and sens to the logger service

 ###### Based on the function calls that sends to the logger-service , i pick to use any of these function that does the following
 - The broker can send requests using Api's , it sends it to the logger service and  saves it on the logger service database then displays it in the frontend